COVID-19 Reopening Plans

 - Outdoor spaces will be utilized to the fullest degree possible.

-- Children will nap 6 feet apart and alternating head to toe.
+- Children will nap 6 feet apart and alternate head to toe.

 - Bins will be in each classroom for materials to be sanitized prior to using again.

 - Children wash hands before transitioning from one activity to another activity.

 Outdoor Play Procedures